(Updated November 27, 2020)

 Chelmsford: “Everything that is wrong with psychiatry.”

 Chelmsford stands for everything that is wrong with psychiatry.
-It exemplified the need for accountability; criminal prosecutions, as necessary, in patient deaths; and to instill safeguards and rights to prevent similar abuse in the future.
+It exemplified the need for accountability, including criminal prosecutions, as necessary, in patient deaths; and to instill safeguards and rights to prevent similar abuse in the future.

 DST and Ward 10B are vital to learn from and to ensure accountability for current and future psychiatric practices.
-Although woefully late, in 2016, the Chelmsford psychiatrists’ peer group, the RANZCP, addressed the “adverse and harmful events” that occurred at Chelmsford.
-In 2018, its position statement on DST reinforced that intravenous barbiturates used in the practice were ineffective and hazardous.
+Although woefully late, in 2016, the Chelmsford psychiatrists’ peer group, the RANZCP addressed the “adverse and harmful events” that occurred at Chelmsford.
+In 2018, its position statement on DST said intravenous barbiturates used in the practice were ineffective and hazardous.